sarsky/Mozzie/docs/source/QuadArms.rst

 ..
 Tip::
   Make sure the pieces all have the correct orientation and that the 3D printed Motor Mounts are on the correct side of the CF bar.
   The 3D print screw hole layout on the motor mount is determined by where the cables exit the motor so that they can run along the CF bar to the fuselage.
-  Normally only two holes need to be drilled into the CF bar.
+  Normally, only two holes need to be drilled into the CF bar.

 .. image:: images/Propulsion/QuadArmDry_SM.jpg